FQAs

 Do you do pixies and short haircuts?

-Yes—several of our artists specialize in short cuts, including pixies, bobs, textured crops, and clean clipper work.
-If you’re making a big change, a consultation can help you feel confident before committing.
+Yes—several of our artists love short cuts, including pixies, bobs, textured crops, and clean clipper work.

 Perms